awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-endtoend.md

 First, [add a secure listener to your load balancer](configuring-https-elb.md), if you haven't already\.

 You must also configure the instances in your environment to listen on the secure port and terminate HTTPS connections\.
 The configuration varies per platform\.
-See [Configuring Your Application to Terminate HTTPS Connections at the Instance](https-singleinstance.md) for instructions\.
+See [Configuring your application to terminate HTTPS connections at the instance](https-singleinstance.md) for instructions\.
 You can use a [self\-signed certificate](configuring-https-ssl.md) for the EC2 instances without issue\.

 Next, configure the listener to forward traffic using HTTPS on the secure port used by your application\.
 Use one of the following configuration files, based on the type of load balancer that your environment uses\.